n-dub/console_plus_plus/README.md

 Linux (tested with windows subsystem for linux):\
 ![](./screenshots/color_linux.png)
 # Building
-No build tools required, just copy the folder 'conpp' to your project and `#include "conpp/conpp.h"`.
+Just copy the folder 'conpp' to your project and `#include "conpp/conpp.h"`.
+A compiler with c++17 support is required.